laurabernardy/notesXtract/README.md

-# MarksXtract
+# notesXtract

-Extract colorhighlighted notes from documents with OpenCV and Tesseract
+Extractor for color highlighted notes from scanned (or photographed) documents with OpenCV and Tesseract.

 # get started